Mohamed-Alieldin/Item-Catalog/README.md

 ## Installation

 #### Download the VM configuration

+##### 1. Using Python Virtual Environment
+First, cd in Item Catalog folder.
+Then, create a virtual environment using this command `virtualenv env`.
+This will create a virual enviroment with the name "env".

+##### 2. Using Vagrant and VirtualBox
 There are a couple of different ways you can download the VM configuration:

 You can download and unzip this file: [FSND-Virtual-Machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip) This will give you a directory called **FSND-Virtual-Machine**.
 It may be located inside your **Downloads** folder.